Rafiiisy/fraud-chatbot/README.md

 # 🚨 Fraud Detection Chatbot

 An intelligent AI-powered chatbot system that analyzes credit card fraud data and provides insights through natural language queries.
-Built for the Mekari AI Engineer code challenge, this system combines tabular data analysis with document processing to answer complex fraud-related questions.
+Built for the AI Engineer challenge, this system combines tabular data analysis with document processing to answer complex fraud-related questions.

 ## 📋 Table of Contents